lukeapage/node-markdown-spellcheck/readme.md

 ## CLI Usage

-There are two modes, interactive fixing, which will allow you to fix mistakes and add exceptions to a custom dictionary and a report mode which will just you the list of errors.
+There are two modes, interactive fixing, which will allow you to fix mistakes and add exceptions to a custom dictionary and a report mode which will just report the list of errors.

 ```
 # install